-Certain of the Company's officers and directors have an interest in this Proposal III as a result of their ownership or potential ownership of shares of stock of the Company, as set forth in the sections entitled "Security Ownership of Certain Beneficial Owners and Management" and "II.
-Proposal to Approve the YRC Worldwide Inc. 2011 Incentive and Equity Award Plan and to Approve Such Plan Pursuant to Section 162(m) of the Code-General-2011 Incentive Plan Benefits" above.
+Certain of the Company's officers and directors have an interest in this Proposal III as a result of their ownership of shares of stock of the Company, as set forth in the section entitled "Security Ownership of Certain Beneficial Owners and Management" above.
 However, the Company does not believe that its officers or directors have interests in the Reverse Stock Split or Authorized Share Reduction that are different from or greater than those of any other holder of Common Stock.